Compute

 • In Yearly/Monthly billing mode, you can select a required duration.
 Then, the system deducts the fees incurred at one time based on the service price.

 Yearly/Monthly ECSs cannot be deleted.
-If such an ECS is no longer required, go to the Elastic Cloud Server page, click More in the Operation column of this ECS, and select Unsubscribe to unsubscribe it.
+If the ECS is no longer required, go to the Elastic Cloud Server page and choose More > Unsubscribe in the Operation column of this ECS.

 • In Pay-per-use billing mode, after configuring basic settings, you do not need to select a required duration.
 Then, the system deducts the fees incurred based on the service duration.